davidtedfordholt/fable.bsts/README.md

 Each series generally exhibits an increasing trend with an annual seasonal pattern that varies proportionally to the level of the series.
 At a monthly level, any holiday effects can be modelled using a seasonal term.
-A piecewise linear trend is included by default, and so it is not included in the model specification below.
+A piecewise linear trend is included, as well.

 ``` r
 library(fable.bsts)